 09 Oct What is the Youth Innovation Fund?

 Canadian volunteers teamed up with a global network of partners to introduce the EQWIP HUBs Youth Innovation Fund.
-Launched in May and June across 6 developing countries, the Youth Innovation Fund, will support youth entrepreneurs to turn their business ideas into reality.
-Canadian volunteer Helen Gao (EQWIP HUBs Tamale, Ghana) collaborated to create a series of interactive, global workshops to help young women and men prepare competitive applications for the fund.
-Piloted at EQWIP HUBs Tamale, Ghana and spread around the world, her creativity has built a foundation for the Youth Innovation Fund and the participants, and helped strengthen her international project management skills.
+Launched in 2017 across 6 developing countries, the Youth Innovation Fund will support youth entrepreneurs to turn their business ideas into reality.
+Canadian volunteer, Helen Gao, collaborated to create a series of interactive, global workshops to help young women and men prepare competitive applications for the fund.
+Piloted at EQWIP HUBs Tamale, Ghana and spread around the world, her creativity has built a foundation for the Youth Innovation Fund and the participants and helped strengthen her international project management skills.

-World-renowned leaders in global development, Canada World Youth and Youth Challenge International have come together with a global network of collaborators to create the EQWIP HUBs project.
+Youth Challenge International has come together with a global network of collaborators to create the EQWIP HUBs project.
 This innovative approach allows young women and men to take control of their futures by transforming their talents, skills and abilities and to grow into their full potential.
 Entrepreneurship, especially for young women, allows youth to discover their own solutions to sustainable development and help create a better future for all.
 The Youth Innovation Fund offers graduates of the EQWIP HUBs entrepreneurship program the opportunity to launch their business ideas through access to seed grants, accelerator workshops and mentorship from business leaders in their communities.
 Young people will benefit from the fund globally, but the process is competitive and they must first submit a business plan that demonstrates innovation, scalability and the potential for positive social and environmental impact.

 The launch of the Youth Innovation Fund has been highly anticipated at each of the EQWIP HUBs around the world, and Canadian volunteers have been critical to the design, development, and implementation along the way.
 Invested in the success of the young women and men at EQWIP HUBs Tamale, Ghana, international volunteer Helen Gao saw a need to support potential applicants to develop the skills to create a competitive application and business plan that would meet the judging criteria.

-By collaborating with the EQWIP HUBs global network and international volunteerteams, Helen created an interactive four-day preparation program for potential applicants.
-The program focused on four key requirements of the competition through a series of workshops: business planning, financial planning, eco-entrepreneurship, and gender and entrepreneurship.
+By collaborating with the EQWIP HUBs global network and international volunteer teams, Helen created an interactive 4-day preparation program for potential applicants.
+The program focused on 4 key requirements of the competition through a series of workshops: business planning, financial planning, eco-entrepreneurship, and gender and entrepreneurship.
 Canadian volunteers promoted the program to potential applicants through mass text messages, emails, posters and Facebook.
-Throughout the month of May, each workshop prepared up to 30 participants to create and refine their applications to the fund.
+Leading up to the launch, each workshop prepared 30 participants to create and refine their applications to the fund.